MicrosoftDocs/entra-docs/docs/identity/domain-services/create-forest-trust-powershell.md

     | Workload subnet name (optional)   | *-workloadSubnetName*             | Optional name of a subnet in the *aaddsVnetName* virtual network to create for your own application workloads.
 VMs and applications and also be connected to a peered Azure virtual network instead. |
     | Workload address range (optional) | *-workloadSubnetCIDRAddressRange* | Optional subnet address range in CIDR notation for application workload, such as *192.168.2.0/24*.
 Address range must be contained by the address range of the virtual network, and different from other subnets.|

-1. Now create a managed domain forest using the `New-AzureAaaddsForest` script.
+1. Now create a managed domain forest using the `New-AaddsResourceForest` script.
 The following example creates a forest named *addscontoso.com* and creates a workload subnet.
 Provide your own parameter names and IP address ranges or existing virtual networks.

     ```azurepowershell
     New-AzureAaddsForest `